-People often confuse First Aid Kit vs Trauma Kit.
+People often confuse a trauma kit vs first aid kit.
 They are both necessary, but very different.
 It’s important to have the right tools for the job.
-It wouldn’t make sense to use a Band-Aid for an arterial bleed, or a tourniquet to treat a minor cut.
+Using a Band-Aid for an arterial bleed or a tourniquet to treat a minor cut wouldn’t make sense.

-First Aid Kit vs Trauma Kit What’s the Difference?
+Trauma Kit Vs First Aid Kit: What’s the Difference?

 What is a Trauma Kit?